Hanh has a Master's Degree in Economics. She spent six years studying and working in the United States.

 Since China is entering a new phase of development as a middle-income country, it is time for the country to identify and utilize new sources of growth to avoid the middle-income trap and economic stagnation.
 With rising wages and higher awareness of sustainable development, China urgently needs strategies to move up the value chain and transform its economy into a knowledge-based and innovative one.
 Within this context, innovation, which is one of the main exogenous determinants of economic growth, comes to light to present itself as a drive for further growth.

-Innovation refers to the discovery and application of new ideas to existing technologies or practices to improve productivity and efficiency, and add more values to the final products.
+Innovation refers to the discovery and application of new ideas to existing technologies or practices to improve productivity and efficiency.
+It also refers to adding more value to the final product.
 Innovation does not necessarily happen overnight; it is a gradual process that builds on previous discoveries and past procedures.
 The ultimate goals of innovation are stimulating growth and improving people’s quality of life.

 Since the Chinese government initiated its bold reforms in the 1980s, the country has enjoyed continuous economic growth and substantial increases in living standards.
-The country’s growth rate over the period from 1990 – 2010 averaged 10%/year.
+The country’s growth rate over the period from 1990–2010 averaged 10% per year.
 However, since then, China’s economy showed signs of a slowdown, with a growth rate of 6.7 percent for all three quarters of 2016, the weakest growth since the first quarter of 2009.
 In the past, China’s economic development has been mainly driven by the “open door” policy boost, ambitious top-down economic plan, low investment costs, and rich natural resources.
 Now as those selling points are weakening, innovation comes into play as a new driving force to boost China’s growth.

 First, innovation would help manufacturers reduce costs of production by offering new means to exploit and utilize its resources more effectively.
 In addition, due to China’s aging population and low population growth rate, new technologies can be developed to replace human labor and increase productivity.
 Last, innovation can help to change the role of China from the world’s factory to the world’s center of innovation and allow China to maintain one of the world powers.